top of page

 Research

 A lot of time went into finding creative commons licensed sounds that I could alter and make sound fitting for the game.
-Together with that,
+Together with that, I used several recordings from my personal log of recorded sounds to see if any could be used.

 First Sample

-The inspiration behind the sounds came from high fantasy games and their usage of sound effects regarding magic since the player is in control of a dragon.
-The sounds not pertaining to the dragon, like the archer's arrow and knights hitting, were designed with one thought in mind, making them noticeable yet muffled in as surround sound.
+The inspiration for the sounds came from high fantasy games and their usage of sound effects regarding magic.
+The sounds not pertaining to the dragon, like the archer's arrow and knights attacking, were designed with one thought in mind, making them noticeable yet muffled in as surround sound.
+The reason behind this approach was that the enemies are supposed to be viewed as inferior to the player.
+Yet they cause the player harm and must therefore audibly inform the player of their existence.

 Final Sound